Features

 local inbox) and the back-capture sweep (the reliable SessionStart trigger)

-write notes; the daily episodic-maintain cron drains them into episodic/<topic>.md
+write notes; the daily episodic-maintain cron drains them into memory/episodic/<topic>.md

 and auto-commits (the one subtree exempt from the human-review gate).
 Recall